rsmaxwell/minimal-webserver/README.md

 # minimal-webserver
-A minimal webserver to used for initialising kubernetes volumes
+A minimal webserver to used for initialising kubernetes volumes.